Vade-20/Mysql-csv-converter/README.md

 # Mysql-csv-converter

+## Usuage
+* Convert table from mysql to csv files
+* Convert csv files to table in mysql
+* Convert all tables present in the database into csv files
-Convert table from csv into mysql  and vice-versa.
-Also convert entire database into csv file or all the csv file present in directory into mysql tables.
+* Convert all the tables present in a diretory into csv files

+## Requirement
+* mysql.connector